 The Pop Up Shop Podcast sees the two discussing their shared love of the hip hop world, and the topics within it.
 Podcast episodes range anywhere from 45 minutes to over an hour long.

-Payne recounts that he was in a picture Thompson took that day.
-“We were showing each other pictures and he shows me his picture and I was like that’s me,” he says.
+“We were showing each other pictures and he shows me his picture and I was like that’s me,” Payne explains, recounting the moment he realized he was in a picture Thompson took while in line at the shop.
 “That’s where the name came out of, the Pop Up Shop Podcast.”

 With a blooming idea, a clever name and a quiet space to meet every week, the Pop Up Shop Podcast released its first episode on March 23, 2018.